DIY Drone: How to Build Your First Quadcopter – Part 2

 Bottom left = Counter-Clockwise

-A way to remember this is that all motors spin inwards towards the centre.
-If you look at the picture above, you can see that the arrows point to the centre along the y-axis.
+A way to remember this is that all motors spin inwards towards the center.
+If you look at the picture above, you can see that the arrows point to the center along the y-axis.
 When mounting the motors, make sure that the quadcopter frame is facing forward and double check that the motors are in the correct places before moving onto the next step.

 Before you solder the ESCs to the PDB (Power Distribution Board), put the heat shrink tubing over the ESC but don’t apply the heat yet.
 You may need to swap some of the wires later and you won’t be able to with the heat shrink in the way.
 Some ESCs allow you to reverse the direction without having to resolder any wires.
 The KISS ESCs have jumper pads where if you bridge them, the motor spins in the other direction.
 On the Littlebee ESCs, you can change the motor direction through BLHeli which is a software used to program it.